byrd-laif/soilMakers/soulFood/followTheFood.md

 **What ever the physical mind feeds upon is what the *Earth Body* calls to *Wo-Man*, *Soil too Soul* they receive.**

 **The journey begins in a field,** the soils cultivated by the Nam Khan River, chosen for the close proximity and open access.
 The Nam Khan River is a major tributary of the river Mekong, with which it joins at Luang Prabang.
-A journey 6.5km up river to harvest soil knowledge at source, documenting cultivation from seed to harvest.
+A journey 6.5km up river to harvest soil knowledge at source.
+Participating, observing and documenting cultivation from seed to harvest.

 The alchemical journey continuing into the personal home kitchen, with recipes of soul food for the physical body.
 Moving through the physical body, bio-matter enters into a living cyclical fermentation process, whereupon the spirit is released.